-A few years ago, Comcast and other large cable companies formed RDK, an open-source platform.
-Their goal was to install RDK on all of their new set-top devices and third party suppliers devices, then distribute the software to third-party publishers.
+A few years ago, Comcast and other large cable companies formed RDK, an open-source platform to run their set-top devices.

-A problem arose when these devices' demand fell short and provided little incentive for popular applications to join the platform.
+After version one, a problem arose when demand for third-party device demand fell short and provided little incentive for popular applications to join the platform.
 Even worse, competitors like Google saw an opportunity to enter the market with a version of Andriod for TVs and set-top boxes.

-It was clear that I had to first understand how developers learned and what methods were the most effective.
-Also, I needed a holistic overview of what was required and how to get there.
-The design team and I sat down with stakeholders, developers, and the product team to define goals.
-Our mandate was:
+The initial discovery focused on how developers learned and what methods were the most effective.
+The team and I needed a holistic overview of what was required and how to get there.
+We sat down with stakeholders, developers, and the product team to define goals.

-Now that we had goals, we first tackled the marketing website; next, we learned and built a lesson based system to onboard new developers.
+We first tackled the marketing website; next, we learned and built a lesson-based system to onboard new developers.

 The success of our first two products was paying off unexpectedly.
 Instead of the influx of independent developers we initially sought out, we were getting more corporate publishers.
 That led to more strain for our QA and Dev support teams.
 The developer testing application became our next priority.